Dingo, Queensland: Education

 Dingo State School is a government primary (Early Childhood-6) school for boys and girls on the corner of Kennedy and Normanby Streets (23.6455°S 149.3302°E).
 In 2018, the school had an enrolment of 47 students with 5 teachers (4 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Dingo.
+The nearest government secondary school is Blackwater State High School in Blackwater to the west, but it would be too distant for students in the eastern parts of Dingo.
+The alternatives are distance education and boarding school.

 Amenities

 The Central Highlands Regional Council operates a public library at 10 Normanby Street (23.6471°S 149.3326°E).

 Events

 In August each year, the Dingo Race Club holds the annual Dingo Race Day and World Dingo Trap Throwing Competition at Bauman Park (23.6509°S 149.3458°E).
 The event was attended by 2000 people in 2019 when it celebrated its 30th anniversary.
 This figure grew to 4,000 when the event returned in 2021 after being cancelled in 2020 due to the COVID-19 pandemic.

 Notable residents

 Australian rugby league player Ben Hunt grew up in Dingo.